 Marketing Tasmania grants can be sought by eligible organisations with a new or established event in Tasmania who introduce a specific activity that will bring people to Tasmania, get visitors and locals travelling to a regional part of the state, or get people hearing and talking about Tasmania through a variety of communication channels.

-The Marketing Tasmania program is currently closed.
+The Marketing Tasmania program is now open.

 |One-off Assistance grants aim to increase winter events in regional Tasmania, prompting an increase in visitor numbers and local community engagement through the non-peak tourist season.
 The program also seeks to increase the level of event expertise in regional Tasmania.|